lfit/itpol/trusted-team-communication.md

 This will offer an extra benefit of adding [2-factor authentication][10] to your infrastructure access (yubikeys and smartcards are "something you have").

+As a server administrator, you can easily convert someone's GnuPG Auth key into an SSH public key.
+First, find out what their Auth keyid is by running `gpg --edit-key [email]` and looking for the "`Usage: A`" entry, e.g.:

+    sub  rsa2048/80A407E7
+     created: 2014-06-03  expires: never       usage: A

+Then, run `gpgkey2ssh` command with that key ID:

+    gpgkey2ssh 80A407E7

+This will produce the output that you can put into the `authorized_keys` file.
+This saves you the trouble of asking them to send you their ssh public key, and assures the key actually belongs to your team member since it's part of their trusted OpenPGP key.

 ## Checklist

 Here is a convenient checklist for your team to ensure that you have all these